smartdevicelink/sdl_evolution/proposals/nnnn-ios-show-manager.md

  If 2 lines are available: [field1 - field2, field3 - field4]

  If 1 line is available: [field1 - field2 - field3 - field4]

- @param textField1 The text for the top text field
- @param textField2 The text for the 2nd text field
- @param textField3 The text for the 3rd text field
- @param textField4 The text for the 4th text field
- @param handler A handler run when the text fields have finished updating, with an error if the update failed */
-- (void)updateTextField1:(nullable NSString *)textField1 textField2:(nullable NSString *)textField2 textField3:(nullable NSString *)textField3 textField4:(nullable NSString *)textField4 completionHandler:(SDLTextAndGraphicUpdateCompletionHandler)handler;

-/**
- Update the primary image with a new image.
-This method will take care of naming the file (based on a hash).
+ Also updates the primary and secondary images with new image(s) if new one(s) been set.
+This method will take care of naming the files (based on a hash).
 This is assumed to be a non-persistant image.

  If it needs to be uploaded, it will be.
 Once the upload is complete, the on-screen graphic will be updated.

- @param artwork The artwork to be presented in the primary graphic spot
- @param handler A handler run when the artwork has finished updating, with an error if the update failed */
-- (void)updatePrimaryArtwork:(SDLArtwork *)artwork completionHandler:(SDLTextAndGraphicUpdateCompletionHandler)handler;

-/**
- Update the primary image with a new image.
-This method will take care of naming the file (based on a hash).
-This is assumed to be a non-persistant image.

- If it needs to be uploaded, it will be.
-Once the upload is complete, the on-screen graphic will be updated.

- @param artwork The artwork to be presented in the secondary graphic spot
- @param handler A handler run when the artwork has finished updating, with an error if the update failed */
-- (void)updateSecondaryArtwork:(SDLArtwork *)artwork completionHandler:(SDLTextAndGraphicUpdateCompletionHandler)handler;

-/**
- Update the primary image with a new image.
-This method will take care of naming the file (based on a hash).
-This is assumed to be a non-persistant image.

- If it needs to be uploaded, it will be.
-Once the upload is complete, the on-screen graphic will be updated.

- @param primaryArtwork The artwork to be presented in the primary graphic spot
- @param secondaryArtwork The artwork to be presented in the secondary graphic spot
- @param handler A handler run when the artworks have finished updating, with an error if the update failed */
+ @param handler A handler run when the fields have finished updating, with an error if the update failed */
-- (void)updatePrimaryArtwork:(SDLArtwork *)primaryArtwork secondaryArtwork:(SDLArtwork *)secondaryArtwork completionHandler:(SDLTextAndGraphicUpdateCompletionHandler)handler;
+- (void)updateWithCompletionHandler:(SDLTextAndGraphicUpdateCompletionHandler)handler;

 @end